Plotfile

 Besides AMReX’s native plotfile, applications can also write plotfile in the HDF5 format, which is a cross-platform, self-describing file format.
 The HDF5 plotfiles store the same information as the native format, and has the additional compression capability that can reduce the file size.
 Currently supported compression libraries include SZ and ZFP.

-To enable HDF5 output, AMReX must be compiled and linked to an HDF5 library with parallel I/O support, by adding USE_HDF5=TRUE and HDF5_HOME=/path/to/hdf5/install/dir to the GNUMakefile. many HPC systems have an HDF5 module available that can be loaded with module load hdf5 or module load cray-hdf5-parallel.
+To enable HDF5 output, AMReX must be compiled and linked to an HDF5 library with parallel I/O support, by adding USE_HDF5=TRUE and HDF5_HOME=/path/to/hdf5/install/dir to the GNUMakefile.
+Many HPC systems have an HDF5 module available that can be loaded with module load hdf5 or module load cray-hdf5-parallel.
 To download and compile HDF5 from source code, please go to HDF5 Download webpage and follow the instructions (latest version is recommended and remember to turn on parallel I/O).

 Following are two functions for writing a generic AMReX plotfile in HDF5 format, which are very similar to the AMReX native write functions.